Ryoyaamada/Ryooyamada-osu-skins/README.md

 skins and stuff yay

-dm me on disc if you want like older skins or smth: Ryooyamada
+dm me on disc if you want like older skins or smth: Ryoyaamada
 -------------------------------------------------

 # [Rafis (onimai edit)](https://ryoyamadaskins.s-ul.eu/mUn5pYxM)